 Pay equity is a way to stand out

 Nowadays, people routinely crowd-source salary information.
-If your salary system isn’t rock-solid, it will burn trust, and your employees will go to better companies.
-On the other hand, if you want to have people knocking on the door to work at your company, you will implement pay equity.
+If your salary system isn’t rock-solid, it will burn trust.
+Your employees will go elsewhere.
+On the other hand, if you want to have people knocking on the door to work at your company, you can implement pay equity.
 It’s by far the most effective method I’ve seen to encourage a diverse, healthy workplace.

 Most companies have bands for salaries.
 This allows managers to have discretion on how much of a raise people get, or where in the band people sit.
 Pay equity is paying everyone at a certain level the same amount.

-Implementing is both challenging, and not that difficult.
-The easiest way to implement this is to set a midpoint of the previous bands, and make that the default salary for that band.
-Move everyone up to the midpoint if they are below the midpoint, if you can afford to.
+The easiest way to implement it is to set a midpoint of the previous bands, and make that the default and only salary for that band.
+Move everyone up to the midpoint if they are below the midpoint (and you can afford it).
 All future promotions go up to the next midpoint level.

 Depending on where your company is at, it may be as easy as that (although there are some complications, see below).